 Last updated: March 2026

 Southwest Airlines allows carry-on bags up to 24 × 16 × 10 inches.
 A 40L backpack fits that limit.
 On a 7-day standard trip in mild weather, packed volume pushes past raw capacity — compression cubes can resolve the shortfall.
 Shorter or lighter trips fit more comfortably.
+Overpacking or rigid bags can exceed the depth limit, but carry-on-specific 40L travel backpacks handle it well.

-Check if this will actually fit your trip →Your result depends on what you pack, not just the bag size.
+Your result depends on what you pack, not just the bag size.

 Based on real clothing volumes and packing behavior

-| Max dimensions | 24 × 16 × 10 inches (61.0 × 40.6 × 25.4 cm) |
+| Max dimensions | 24 × 16 × 10 inches (61.0 × 40.6 × 25.4 cm (24.0 × 16.0 × 10.0 in)) |

 | Weight limit | No official limit on carry-on bags |